 Treat the series as a great sight-reading exercise - pick pieces at random and play random parts.

-To learn some background information about composers, their pieces, or a bit about the techniques they employ check out the Additional Notes file.
+To learn some background information about the composers, the selections on the website, or a bit about the techniques, styles, and forms that they employ check out the Additional Notes file.

-If you would like to be added to the Weekly Update email-list, send us your email address using the contact us form.
+If you would like to be added to the Bi-Weekly Update email-list, send us your email address using the contact us form.